Embassy of Australia, Washington, D.C.: 2023 demolition and replacement

 In June 2017, embassy officials began the process of seeking approval from the local Office of Zoning to build the new facility.
 An application fee of $88,500 was paid later that month.
 Along with the money sent, embassy officials included a letter of approval from the US State Department, a copy of the surveyor's plat, and other documents.
 Like all structures facing 16th Street NW from H Street NW to Florida Avenue, the site is included in the Sixteenth Street Historic District.
 Due to the previous embassy's date of construction and design, it was not included as a contributing property to the historic district.
 The same applies to the new embassy, so approval from the Historic Preservation Review Board was unnecessary.

 In 2019, embassy staff, numbering over 250 people, were moved to a temporary office space owned by the National Geographic Society at 1145 17th Street NW.
 Beginning in October 2019, it took around one year for the old embassy to be demolished and to excavate the lot.
 Work by Clark Construction began in November 2020.
 Due to cost overruns associated with the COVID-19 pandemic, supply chain issues, and the Australian dollar's weakness to the United States dollar, the estimated cost to build the new embassy was $A337 million ($215 million US).
 The embassy topped out in August 2021 and opened on August 14, 2023.
-The current ambassador is Kevin Rudd, the 26th prime minister of Australia, who was appointed in 2023.
-Since 2021, the deputy head of mission has been Paul Myler.
+Until March 2026, the Head of Mission was Kevin Rudd, the 26th prime minister of Australia, who was appointed in 2023.
+From 2021 until August of 2024 the deputy head of mission was Paul Myler.